TRU Precious Metals (CVE:TRU) Sets New 12-Month Low at $0.02

 TRU Precious Metals Corp.
-(CVE:TRU – Get Free Report) shares hit a new 52-week low on Tuesday .
-The stock traded as low as C$0.02 and last traded at C$0.03, with a volume of 160000 shares traded.
+(CVE:TRU – Get Free Report) shares reached a new 52-week low during mid-day trading on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.03, with a volume of 139000 shares trading hands.
 The stock had previously closed at C$0.03.

 TRU Precious Metals Price Performance